Italian Easter Bread (Pane di Pasqua) Recipe

 Bread itself has a lot of religious significance in many cultures because it represents life and at Easter, it is a reminder of Jesus’ life and how he sustains us.
 The wreath shape of this bread is meant to remind us of the wreath of thorns that Jesus wore before his death and the egg in the center symbolizes rebirth or new life.

-Yes, you can, just add the yeast at the same time that you add the sugar, eggs warm milk, and butter to the batter.
-There is no need to proof it.
-As with the active dry yeast, be sure that your milk and butter are not too hot or it will kill the yeast.
+Yes, you can.
+Add the instant yeast when you add the sugar, eggs, warm milk, and butter to the batter.
+As with the active dry yeast, be sure that your milk and butter are not too hot, or it will kill the yeast.

 Every holiday comes with its traditional recipes and Easter is no exception to that rule.
 Pane di Cena are Sicilian Easter Cookies that my grandmother and my mother made every year.
 And to this day we can’t wait until they are served with a nice dark espresso to finish off our meal.

 In many Italian households, it wouldn’t be Easter without Italian Easter Pizza or Pizza Giana.
 A flaky pastry crust is filled with delicious cheeses and assorted salumi to celebrate the end of Lent.
 Another favorite in our family is Nonna’s Stuffed Artichokes.
-Artichokes are in season again and this cheesy savory vegetable will have you licking your fingers!
+Springtime is when artichokes are in season, so we often include them on our Easter menu.
+This cheesy, savory vegetable will have you licking your fingers!

-I love to get your feedback so if you tried this Italian Easter Bread recipe or any other recipes on this website, please leave me a comment below.
-I hope you enjoy our recipes and look forward to hearing from you!
+I would love to get your feedback, so if you have tried this Italian Easter Bread recipe or any other recipes on this website, please leave me a comment below.
+I hope you enjoy our recipes, and I look forward to hearing from you!

 You can also follow me on Facebook, Instagram and Pinterest for more recipes your family will love!